wonkodv/wonkodv.github.io/content/bookmarklets.md

 ## Is this a Bug ?

-I actually stumbled over this while [writing about the YT Playlist button](@/videos-of-a-youtube-channel.md).
-I opened security bugs for firefox and chromium.
+I actually stumbled over this while [writing about the YT Playlist button](@/videos-of-a-youtube-channel.md), so I opened security bugs for firefox and chromium.

 ### Chromium